imrrrsharma/quiz-portal-backend/README.md

 Deployment :-

-The backend service is already deployed and running at: https://quiz-portal-backend-production.up.railway.app/
+The backend service is deployed and running at: https://quiz-portal-backend-production.up.railway.app/

-The frontend interface is under development using Angular.
-Once completed, it will provide a seamless user experience for both admins and normal users.
+The frontend service is deployed on netlify - https://quizzing-site.netlify.app/

 How It Works :-
 1. Register: New users register themselves on the platform.